UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 Total Cost of Ownership Analysis

-The difference: approximately $490 for the Pro unit plus one extra drive, with double the retention capability and room for two additional drives as your needs grow.
+The difference: the Pro unit plus one extra drive gives you roughly double the retention of the UNVR configuration, with room for two additional drives as your needs grow.
+Use current 18TB/20TB/24TB surveillance or enterprise CMR drives for the best value at time of purchase.

 Migration Cost Consideration